seanpm2001/book-of-examples/diff/index.md

 ```

 In order to be able to employ our diff functionality in the real world, we'll need to promote it to an executable, which we'll then run against arbitrary input files.
-Let's create a file called `main.roc` and import the exposed `diffFormat` function, which will do all associated heavylifting.
+Let's create a file called `main.roc` and import the exposed `diffFormat` function, which will do all associated heavy-lifting.

 ```roc
 app "diff"